tdongsi/tdongsi.github.io/source/_posts/Hive/2015-12-02-programming-hive-ddl-table.markdown

 As mentioned in [Schema on Read](/blog/2015/11/26/programming-hive-data-types/), Hive does not have control over the underlying storage, even for *managed table*: for example, you can totally use another `dfs` command in the last example to modify files on HDFS.

-Managed tables are nice, but not convenient for sharing data with other tools.
+Managed tables are not convenient for sharing data with other tools.
 Instead, *external tables* can be defined to point to that data, but don't take ownership of data.
 In the `CREATE EXTERNAL TABLE` command example at the beginning of this post, the data files are in HDFS at `/data/stocks` and the external table will be created and populated by reading all comma-delimited data files in that location.
 The `LOCATION` clause is required for external table, to tell Hive where it is located.
 Dropping an external table does not delete the data since Hive does not *own* the data.
 However, the *metadata* for that table will be deleted.

 To tell whether if a table is managed or external, use the command `DESCRIBE FORMATTED`.
 In the example in the last section, we see that the table `college.student` is a managed table because of its output: